Companies hit pause button as coronavirus infects economy - France 24

 Companies are not hesitating to take up offers of state support.

-German tourism giant TUI, which employs 70,000 people worldwide and has suspended the "majority" of its operations over the coronavirus, has made a request for state aid.
+German tourism giant TUI, which employs 70,000 people worldwide and has suspended the "majority" of its operations, has made a request for state aid.

 Germany's government has promised "unlimited" loans to stricken firms via the state bank KfW.

-The Italian government said it intends to re-nationalise the bankrupt former national carrier Alitalia under an emergency economic rescue plan for the coronavirus pandemic.
+US authorities have also stepped in to prop up a key market where firms raise short-term funding and whose freezing up was threatening the finances of many companies.

-Meanwhile, France stands ready to nationalise large companies "if necessary", Finance Minister Bruno Le Maire said Tuesday.
+The Italian government said it intends to renationalise the bankrupt former national carrier Alitalia under an emergency economic rescue plan.

-In the UK however, long-struggling clothing and household goods retailer Laura Ashley Holdings collapsed into near bankruptcy as refinancing talks failed.
+France also stands ready to nationalise large companies "if necessary", according to Finance Minister Bruno Le Maire.

 © 2020 AFP